When Networks Substitute for Outcome Surveillance? A Substitution-Complementarity Framework for Behavioral Signals in Predictive Monitoring: Generalizability via Agent-Based Simulation

+In the model, each town is represented as a node in a directed, weighted network; edge weights capture inter-town flows, and self-loops capture within-town mixing.
+To capture the heterogeneity of human contact patterns, we generate the base connectivity using a Barab\'{a}si--Albert scale-free network, which is widely regarded as a good approximation of real social interaction structures \cite{barabasi1999emergence,pastor2001epidemic,cao2022micro}.
+Agents follow a stochastic SIR process, progressing through infection and recovery with probabilities tuned to epidemiological parameters.
+Movement occurs along edges in proportion to flow weights, coupling local epidemic dynamics to the evolving connectivity structure.
+Full parameter values, network families, initialization, and update rules are provided in the Supplementary Material.

-To test whether these empirical patterns are consistent with a plausible mechanism, we repeat the comparison in a controlled ABM where infections propagate on mobility‑like networks.
-The regression analyses using the synthetic ABM data demonstrate that incorporating network centrality metrics, both global (betweenness centrality) and local (intra-town weighted flows), substantially improves predictive performance (Table~\ref{tab:rotated_abm_interaction_ar} Panel A).
-In the \emph{non‑AR} ABM, the Basic model’s Predict-$R^2$ is 0.5513; \textbf{MA$\times$Bet} reaches 0.8799, and the \textbf{Full interaction} reaches 0.8623, mirroring the empirical finding that interaction terms dominate when local histories are absent.
-In the \emph{AR} ABM (Table~\ref{tab:rotated_abm_interaction_ar} Panel B), the AR baseline is already strongest at 0.8653; the addition of network measures (betweenness centrality and intra-town weights) and their interactions with MA does not enhance the prediction power.
-The agent-based simulation results closely align with our earlier empirical analyses, reinforcing the validity of our findings regarding mobility patterns and network effects on disease spread.
-Together, the ABM results reinforce a mechanistic interpretation in which \emph{macro‑scale prevalence modulates the predictive salience of network topology}, and where local case histories, when available, largely subsume near‑term network signal.
+\textbf{Mechanistic triangulation.} Running the identical forecasting battery on the synthetic data recovers the empirical pattern (Table~\ref{tab:rotated_abm_interaction_ar}).
+In the \emph{non-AR} ABM, the Basic model's Predict-$R^2$ is 0.5513; \textbf{MA$\times$Bet} reaches 0.8799, mirroring the empirical finding that interaction terms dominate when local histories are absent.
+In the \emph{AR} ABM (Table~\ref{tab:rotated_abm_interaction_ar} (Panel B)), the AR baseline is already strongest at 0.8653; the addition of network measures and their interactions does not enhance the prediction power.